Polizia di Stato: History

 While the modern Polizia di Stato was created in 1981 with the merger of the many civil police services of Italy, its roots date back to 1852 as the police force of the then Kingdom of Sardinia.

-It is successor and heir to the traditions of military and civil police organizations under both monarchy and republic.
+It is the successor and heir to the traditions of military and civil police organizations under both monarchy and republic.

 Before unification

 On 11 July 1852, the King of Sardinia Victor Emmanuel II established the Public Security Guards, a prototype city police service created to serve Turin and Genoa for the protection of their citizens (Law no.1404), and also formed detachments of municipal police.
 This date is marked as the official anniversary of the State Police.

 At that time there were a number of provincial National Guard and Municipal Militia battalions, plus cavalry platoons detached from the army and Carabinieri.